 - Choose if you want to allow servers listed as MX to send emails for your domain

-- Choose if you want to allow current IP address of the domain to send email for this domain
+- Choose if you want to allow the current IP address of the domain to send an email for this domain

 - Fill in the IP addresses authorized to send emails from your domain